 Is your cat affectionate to anyone and everyone?
 Here are some breeds that are known for being friendly and loving, especially to their families.

 - Burmese Cat

 - Maine Coon

-Some cat breeds are just known for their intelligence.
+Some cats are just known for their intelligence.
 In fact, some have even been taught tricks, just like dogs.
 If you have an intelligent cat, it could be linked to one of the following breeds:

-Perhaps your mystery cat is very vocal!
-Some cats love to join in our conversations.
-So this is definitely a quality that can help identify your cat!
+Some cats love to join in our conversations and this is definitely a quality that can help identify him!
 Here are some breeds that are known for being noisy and vocal:

 Although all cats love to show their affections, some also love getting their own way!
-If your cat is like this, it could be linked to some of the following breeds:
+If your pet is like this, it could be linked to some of the following breeds: